Veronica West

 Veronica West (née Becker) is an American television producer and writer.

 Her credits include Mercy, Brothers & Sisters, GCB, Hart of Dixie and State of Affairs.
 In 2007, she won a Writers Guild of America, West Award for her work on the series Ugly Betty, sharing the award with the writing staff.
 She also developed and produced the TV-show High Fidelity starring Zoë Kravitz in 2020.
+She is the creator and showrunner of the AppleTV+ series Surface.

-She is a frequent collaborator with fellow producer/writer Sarah Kucserka and is a graduate of Northwestern University.
+She is a graduate of Northwestern University.

 Filmography

 Television

 The numbers in writing credits refer to the number of episodes.